 When it comes to tackling the business challenges that the future holds, companies need to make their IT operations flexible, agile and scalable.
 With customized IT outsourcing, Swisscom offers needs‑based packages for large businesses and SMEs alike.
 As an IT partner on the journey through the digital transformation, Swisscom focuses on three aspects: security, availability and reliability.
-Find out how Swisscom can take the strain off your IT operation and request a free, non-binding outsourcing workshop.
+Find out how Swisscom can take the strain off your IT and request a free and non-binding outsourcing workshop worth CHF 5000.

 Text: Dr. Jakob Jung, 19 may